Jc-alt logo

 HashMap Application: Backtracking with Caching for Pruning

-Use a HashMap to cache explored paths or states to prune the search space effectively.
+We can cache previous paths or states to prune the search space effectively as we explore.

 Ex: Subset Sum with caching: